|Researched by||Emilia d'Avack, Dr Harvey Tyler-Walters & Catherine Wilding||Refereed by||Dr Leigh Jones|

 Sensitivity assessment.
 The deployment of fishing gears on seagrass beds results in physical damage to the above surface part of the plants as well as to the root systems.
 Seagrasses do not have an avoidance mechanism; resistance to this pressure is therefore assessed as ‘None’.
 The recovery of seagrass beds after disturbance to the sub-surface of the sediment will be slow with the speed depending on the extent of removal.
 Rates may be accelerated where adjacent seed sources and viable seagrass beds are present, but can be considerably longer where rhizomes and seed banks were removed.
 Using a model simulation, it has been suggested that with favourable environmental conditions, seagrass beds might recover from dragging disturbance in 6 years but, conversely, recovery under conditions less favourable to seagrass growth could require 20 years or longer (Neckles et al., 2005).
 Resilience is thus assessed as ‘Low’.
 The mechanical harvest of shellfish damaging the sub-surface of the sediments poses a very severe threat to seagrass habitats, yielding a ‘High’ sensitivity score.

 Irradiance decreases exponentially with increasing depth, and the suspended sediment concentration has a direct linear effect on light attenuation (van Duin et al., 2001).
 Changes in suspended solids will thus reduce light available for seagrass plants necessary for photosynthesis.
 Impaired productivity due to a decrease in photosynthesis will affect the growth and reproductive abilities of plants.
 Turbidity also results in a reduction of the amount of oxygen available for respiration by the roots and rhizomes thus lowering nutrient uptake.
 The resulting hypoxic conditions will lead to a build-up of sulphides and ammonium, which can be toxic to seagrass at high concentrations (Mateo et al., 2006).
-Considerable declines in seagrass populations related to increase in turbidity from dredging in the Wadden Sea were reported by Davison & Hughes (1998).
+Davison & Hughes (1998) reported considerable declines in seagrass populations related to increases in turbidity from dredging in the Wadden Sea.

 Several studies have documented deterioration of seagrass meadows by smothering due to excessive sedimentation.
 Consequences of enhanced sedimentation for seagrass beds depend on several factors such as the life history stage as well as the depth and timing of burial.